What is Penetration Testing and Why Is It Important?

 Cloud Penetration Testing

-Although cloud providers offer robust security controls, an organization is ultimately responsible for securing their assets/workloads in the cloud.
-Which is why cloud penetration testing is so important.
-This is when testers attempt to infiltrate a system that’s hosted in the cloud, think Amazon’s AWS or Microsoft’s Azure.
-The main goal of this test is to find weaknesses and/or strengths of the systems.
+Although cloud providers offer robust security controls, an organization is ultimately responsible for securing their assets/workloads in the cloud, which is why cloud penetration testing is so important.
+This is when testers attempt to infiltrate a system hosted in the cloud, thinking Amazon’s AWS or Microsoft’s Azure.
+The main goal of this test is to find the weaknesses and/or strengths of the systems.

-As with all penetration testing methods, this test gives organizations a better understanding of the attack surface that your cloud systems could be exposed to and can help to improve cloud security.
+As with all penetration testing methods, this test gives organizations a better understanding of the attack surface that their cloud systems could be exposed to and can help to improve cloud security.

 IoT Penetration Testing

 IoT pen testing or a connected device security audit is a test on an organization’s entire object ecosystem.
 That being the electronic layer, communications protocols, servers, web and mobile interfaces, embedded software, etc.

 An IoT penetration test usually consists of three specific types of simulated attacks.

 These simulated attacks will discover weaknesses in the IoT ecosystem and provide details on how organizations can fortify their defenses.